Yerevan State Pantomime Theatre: History of the theatre

-The Theatre had a number of tours in Armenia, in large and small cities of the Soviet Union - from Ukraine, Belarus, Moldova to Ural, Siberia, Sakhalin, Kamchatka, Kuril Islands, Moscow, Sankt Petersburg, Odessa, etc. The theatre was welcomed with great interest and warmth.
+The Theatre had a number of tours in Armenia, in large and small cities of the Soviet Union - from Ukraine (Odesa), Belarus, Moldova to Ural, Siberia, Sakhalin, Kamchatka, Kuril Islands, Moscow, Sankt Petersburg, etc. The theatre was welcomed with great interest and warmth.
 Participating in numerous republic, Soviet Union and international festivals, the theatre always became a laureate.

 Public interest towards the pantomime art gradually grew.
 In “Lusashkh” House a pantomime studio was established which was led by Levon Ivanyan – one of the actors of the theater.
 The students of the studio often were included in the performances.
-By the way one of the students was Zhirayr Dadsyan.
-Later, Pantomime Theatre of Journalist’s House was established on the basis of this studio; it was led by Anna Safaryan.
+Later, Pantomime Theatre of Journalist's House was established on the basis of this studio; it was led by Anna Safaryan.

 State status

 Nevertheless, the greatest event in the biography of the theatre happened in 1983, when the theatre got state status.
 The State, particularly the Ministry of Culture, took under its protection the further activities of Pantomime Theatre providing the development of pantomime as a genre.
 However, the most important problem remained unsolved; a necessary space for the unobstructed and uninterrupted activities of the Theatre was solved partly.
 For a theatre, that has a repertory and does not have its own territory, it is extremely difficult to plan further activities.

 Even not having necessary working conditions, the theatre went on with its triumph: performances, tours, festivals.
 As a result of researches of roots of Armenian pantomime some experiences were realized to find new expressive ways of presentation.
-And one remarkable example is the actor Levon Ivanyan’s mimodrama based on P.Sevak’s poem “And a Man Named Mashtots”.
+And one remarkable example is the actor Levon Ivanyan's mimodrama based on P.Sevak's poem “And a Man Named Mashtots”.